4lightyears/ecommerce-app/README.md

 As the name suggests, the respective folders contain the relevant frontend and backend code files.

+You can either choose to or skip using a virtual environment for installing backend dependecies.
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install ecart-backend using the requirements.txt file in the backend folder.
 Traverse into the ecart-backend folder and use the following command to install the backend:

 ```terminal
 pip install -r requirements.txt